Yuriy Protasov: European Rally Championship

 The next step in the Protasov's career is European Rally Championship, where he made his debut in June 2008 at a Rajd Polski.
 After spending a few races with the Ukrainian Kirill Nesvit and Pole Lukasz Wronski, Protasov returns to collaboration with Adrian Aftanaziv.
 After overcoming a series of failures and retirements from the road, the crew seeks the first major international victory, winning the Greek Rally Elpa 2010.
 The result of the season was 51 points and 10th place in the overall classification of the European Championship.

 World Rally Championship

-Till 2011, Yuri Protasov – the constant participant of the World Rally Championship.
+Till 2011, Protasov – the constant participant of the World Rally Championship.
 The 2011 season could be called a warm up (crew Protasov – Aftanaziv spent only three races, while rising to the podium in Sweden).
 But in the 2012 Protasov, again co-working with Kyrylo Nesvit, involves in a serious fight for the Subaru Trophy established by the Belgian team Symtech Racing.
 Prize for winning the trophy, which Protasov gains, was the five rounds of the WRC 2013 on the Subaru Impreza fully paid by Symtech.